-The tropical curve in the above picture is the tropical part of the exceptional sphere.
-For calculating the contribution of a tropical curve $\gamma$ in $\totb{\ex A'}$ to Gromov-Witten invariants of $\ex A'$, vertices above the bottom boundaries of $\totb{\ex A'}$ contribute the same as the corresponding vertices in $\totb{\ex A}$.
-For any vertex $v$ on the bottom of $\totb{\ex A'}$, we use the now familiar relative Gromov-Witten invariants of $(\mathbb CP^{1})^{2}$ relative to $3$ of its $4$ toric boundary divisors.
-In each case, constrained contact with the middle divisor corresponds to $(0,-1)$, and $n_{(0,-1)}=1$.
-Contact with the other divisors translates to tropical information differently depending on the location of $v$.
-The upshot of this is that to translate Gromov-Witten invariants of $\ex A$ to Gromov-Witten invariants of $\ex A'$, we allow ourselves to remove any outgoing edges with derivative $(0,-1)$, and otherwise restrict to the case that all infinite edges have (incoming) derivative in the span of $(1,0)$ and $(-1,-1)$.
-For example, the contribution of the above tropical curve is $1$ (corresponding to the exceptional curve).
-Either of the curves pictured below may be used to calculate that $1$ is Gromov-Witten invariant of $\ex A'$ with contact data consisting of one constrained edge entering with derivative $(1,0)$ and one unconstrained edge exiting with derivative $(1,1)$.
-Moreover, this counts genus $0$ curves that intersect the exceptional curve once.
+For example, the contribution of the tropical curve in Figure \ref{tec21} is $1$ (corresponding to the exceptional curve).
+Either of the tropical curves in Figure \ref{tec20} may be used to calculate that $1$ is the Gromov--Witten invariant of $\ex A'$ with contact data a constrained edge entering with derivative $(1,0)$ and one unconstrained edge exiting with derivative $(1,1)$.
+Moreover, this counts genus $0$ curves that intersect the exceptional sphere once.

-As $n_{;(0,d)}=(-1)^{d+1}/d^{2}$ implies the formula (\ref{abmult}), whenever we see a part of a tropical curve $\gamma$ looking like below, where the thick edge may be replaced by many edges with derivatives adding up to $(0,d)$, the total effect of this part of $\gamma$ is to multiply by $a\choose d$, and to affect the homology class under study by adding $d$ to its intersection with the exceptional divisor.
-In the tropical part $\totb{\ex B}$ of the exploded manifold we used to represent $\mathbb CP^{2}$ blown up at $n$ points, we may intuitively understand this as saying that a rigid edge with derivative $(a,b)$ may interact with rigid edges coming up from the $i$th lower corner to leave with derivative $(a,b+d)$.
-After summing over all possibilities, this introduces a factor $a\choose d$ to the Gromov-Witten invariant, and corresponds to intersecting the $i$th exceptional divisor $d$ times.
+As $n_{;(0,d)}=(-1)^{d+1}/d^{2}$ implies Proposition \ref{abmult}, whenever we see a part of a tropical curve $\gamma$ looking like Figure \ref{tec22} --- where the thick edge may be replaced by many edges with derivatives adding up to $(0,d)$ --- the total effect of this part of $\gamma$ is to multiply by $a\choose d$, and to affect the corresponding homology class by adding $d$ to its intersection with the exceptional divisor.
+In the tropical part, $\totb{\ex B}$, of the exploded manifold we used to represent $\mathbb CP^{2}$ blown up at $n$ points, we may intuitively understand this as saying that a rigid edge with derivative $(a,b)$ may interact with rigid edges coming up from the $i$th lower corner to leave with derivative $(a,b+d)$.
+After summing over all possibilities, this introduces a factor $a\choose d$ to the Gromov--Witten invariant, and corresponds to intersecting the $i$th exceptional sphere $d$ times.